 W. J. Payne from the Department of Microbiology, University of Georgia, tracked the fascinating historical record of this discovery in a brilliant review article entitled, 1986-centenary-of-the-isolation-of-denitrifying-bacteria.
 (Click on the title to access the full article.
 I recommend reading this most fascinating chronology of discovery by a rich cast of characters.)
 Dr. Polenske undoubtedly drew on this knowledge when he wrote that the formation of nitrites and ammonia from saltpeter is achieved through a “microorganisms induced reduction.”

-He immediately saw the controversial nature of his discovery and wrote that “since the same decomposition products (in particular nitrous acid; HNO2) are also found in the cured meat it is likely that this subject matter will receive sharp comment.”
+He recognised the controversial nature of his discovery and wrote that “since the same decomposition products (in particular nitrous acid; HNO2) are also found in the cured meat it is likely that this subject matter will receive sharp comment.”
 He referred to the fact that the presence of nitrite in drinking water was a matter of great concern in the 1890’s and was even reported on in weekly newspapers.
 The same is true today, but it is kept so well under control that nitrite levels in drinking water are no longer a point of public consideration.
-He clearly recognised the controversial nature of his discovery that, what was perceived as a poison, was found in cured meat and curing brines.
 (Polenske, E. 1891)